 The final section of the report focuses on the economy of East Devon and looks at economic performance, business and enterprise, labour market and skills and qualifications.

-In 2013 6,535 VAT registered businesses were listed in the district this is the highest number of businesses of all the Devon districts including Exeter.
-East Devon has a high number of micro and small businesses as well as high levels of self employment.
+In 2015 7,050 VAT-registered businesses were listed in the district this is the highest number of businesses of all the Devon districts including Exeter.
+East Devon has a high number of micro and small businesses as well as high levels of self-employment.

-The main types of employment are in the services industry which accounts for 85.7% of the employment in East Devon with a large section of this being in the retail, hospitality and health sectors all of which are predominantly lower paid sectors.
+The main types of employment are in the services industry which accounts for 84% of the employment in East Devon with a large section of this being in the retail, hospitality and health sectors, all of which are predominantly lower paid sectors.

 The labour market in East Devon is good with low levels of unemployment and good qualification levels.
-The proportion of those aged 16-64 who are economically active (in work or actively seeking and able to work) is 76% which is the same as the national average.
+The proportion of those aged 16 to 64 who are economically active (in work or actively seeking and able to work) is 81.9%, which is above the national average.

 The proportion of 15-year-olds achieving five or more GCSEs at grades A* to G in East Devon in 2011 was 96.5% with the area ranking in the top 20% of districts nationally.
 The proportion of the working age resident population qualified to NVQ Level 4 in East Devon is high, with the area ranking in the top 20% of districts nationally.